-The Beginners Guide to Semi-Auto Handguns
+The Beginner's Guide to Semi-Auto Handguns

 For a new gun owner, the wide variety of semi-autos can be intimidating.
 Marketing buzzwords, technical jargon, and terms thrown around in reviews can add to the confusion.